Last Updated on

 - Dispose of things properly.
 If you do have old toxic cleaners, batteries, or leftover paint supplies, make sure you dispose of them properly rather than throwing them in the trash.
-Most areas have yearly toxic waste drop off times.
+Most areas have a yearly toxic waste drop off time.

 - Disinfect with tea tree oil.
 Ditch the anti-bacterial products.
 They aren’t good for you.
 Instead, disinfect surfaces using tea tree oil.
 I use it with my homemade wipes recipe.